kadena-docs/kadena-docs/docs/smart-contracts/capabilities.md

 ---
 title: Capabilities and events
-description: "Capabilities are the primary means by which you can grants granular permission to perform tasks that you wan to control access to."
+description: "Capabilities are the primary means by which you can grant granular permissions to perform tasks for which you wan to control access."
 id: capabilities
 sidebar_position: 8
 ---